 Located close to Crested Butte, the Raggeds Wilderness was designated as a national wilderness area by the United States Congress in 1980.
-It now contains over 64,000 acres of land, all of which is located in Colorado.
+It now contains over 64,000 acres of land, all of which are located in Colorado.

 National Wilderness Area in Gunnison County

 The Ragged Mountain alone rises over 12,000 feet, but it isn’t even this wilderness’ highest peak.
-Other notable peaks in the wilderness include Treasure Mountain, Mount Justice, Chair Mountain, and more.
+Other notable peaks in the wilderness include Treasure Mountain, Mount Justice, and Chair Mountain.
 There are about fifty miles of trail winding through the Raggeds Wilderness.
 Amongst the most popular ones are the Oh-Be-Joyful Pass Trail and the Dark Canyon Trail.

 Visitors will have to ford the Slate River in order to get to the Oh-Be-Joyful Pass Trail, but the scenic verdant landscape with blossoming wildflowers makes the extra effort totally worth it.
 The Dark Canyon Trail, on the other hand, is known for its towering rocky walls, but it has another thing of note about it.